alexsb1/endPointDetection/README.md

 Default = "TRUE"

 **timeUnits** is the units that your time resolved analysis is measured in.
 This is the units of the timeCol.
-This argument is only necessary if the argument `profile = "TRUE"`.
+This argument is a string and is only necessary if the argument `profile = "TRUE"`.
 Default = "seconds"

 ## Details